caleb-alberto/nespro/README.md

   - `SSL_accept()` (performs the handshake)
   - `SSL_read()` / `SSL_write()` instead of `read()` / `write()`

   we create bind and accept the socket with POSIX but then hand off to openSSL for encrypted TLS
-- [ ] make server.cpp use cmd line args for port and domain/ip
-  - `--port <number>` (defaults to 80)
-  - `--domain` or `--ip`

 ## deployment checklist
 - [ ] domain name -> ip